Film / The Ledge

 - The Hero Dies

 - Hollywood Atheist: Averted with Gavin, as mentioned above.
+He did suffer a great loss, but it isn't shown as having led him to his atheism.

 - Homosocial Heterosexuality: It's really all about Gavin and Joe.